Things to consider when hiring private unregulated home care

 There may come a time when you or a loved one will need help to safely remain in your home.

-Nova Scotia Health Authority (NSHA) and Nova Scotia Department of Health and Wellness (DHW) work with a number of agencies to provide home care services.
+Nova Scotia Health (NSH) and the Department of Seniors and Long-Term Care (SLTC) work with a number of agencies to provide home care services.
 These agencies have contracts with us and have to meet all government laws, policies and standards.
 They are approved to offer services in the public health care system and we check to make sure that they are meeting standards.
 A list of these agencies can be found at http://novascotia.ca/dhw/ccs/documents/Home_Support.pdf

 There are private unregulated agencies and individuals offering home care services outside the public health care system.
 You may choose to hire the services of a private agency or person.
 This is an important decision, so here is some information that may help you: